dalenewman/Transformalize/README.md

 </add>
 ```

-Save this as *HelloWorld.xml*.
-This arrangment reads rows
+Save as *HelloWorld.xml*.
+Running this reads it's rows and
-from itself and writes to the console.
+writes to the console.

-Run...
 <pre>
 <strong>tfl -a HelloWorld.xml</strong>
 Greeting